Third Way: Italy

-The Italian Democratic Party is a plural social democratic party including several distinct ideologic trends.
+The Italian Democratic Party is a plural social democratic party including several distinct ideological trends.
 Politicians such as former Prime Ministers Romano Prodi and Matteo Renzi are proponents of the Third Way.
 Renzi has occasionally been compared to former UK Prime Minister Tony Blair for his political views.
 Renzi himself has previously claimed to be a supporter of Blair's ideology of the Third Way, regarding an objective to synthesise liberal economics and left-wing social policies.

 Under Renzi's secretariat, the Democratic Party took a strong stance in favour of constitutional reform and of a new electoral law on the road toward a two-party system.
 It is not an easy task to find the exact political trend represented by Renzi and his supporters, who have been known as Renziani.
 The nature of Renzi's progressivism is a matter of debate and has been linked both to liberalism and populism.
 According to Maria Teresa Meli of Corriere della Sera, Renzi "pursues a precise model, borrowed from the Labour Party and Bill Clinton's Democratic Party", comprising "a strange mix (for Italy) of liberal policy in the economic sphere and populism.
 This means that on one side he will attack the privileges of trade unions, especially of the CGIL, which defends only the already protected, while on the other he will sharply attack the vested powers, bankers, Confindustria and a certain type of capitalism".

 After the Democratic Party's defeat in the 2018 general election in which the party gained 18.8% and 19.1% of the vote (down from 25.5% and 27.4% in 2013) and lost 185 deputies and 58 senators, respectively, Renzi resigned as the party's secretary.
 In March 2019, Nicola Zingaretti, a social democrat and prominent member of the party's left-wing with solid roots in the Italian Communist Party, won the leadership election by a landslide, defeating Maurizio Martina (Renzi's former deputy secretary) and Roberto Giachetti (supported by most Renziani).
 Zingaretti focused his campaign on a clear contrast with Renzi's policies and his victory opened the way for a new party.

 In September 2019, Renzi announced his intention to leave the Democratic Party and create a new parliamentary group.
 He officially launched Italia Viva to continue the liberal and Third Way tradition within a pro-Europeanism framework, especially as represented by the French President Emmanuel Macron's La République En Marche!.